dacy/ai-avatar/README.md

-# AI Avatar - Semantic Search Tool
+# AI Avatar - Voice Search Tool

 A semantic search tool that processes text documents and answers questions about their content.
 The tool uses semantic embeddings and vector similarity search to find relevant information, and a question-answering model to extract precise answers.